Our Verdict

 CAPOT Wins

 Bottom Line: CAPOT is the better choice.
-It supports 400 lbs vs COLAMY's 300 lbs and offers precise 8-level lumbar adjustment.
+It supports a significantly higher max_weight_capacity_lbs of 400 lbs compared to COLAMY's 300 lbs, offering superior durability and broader user accommodation.

 Key Differences